marbetschar/marco.betschart.name/areas/knowledge-management/zettelkasten.md

 Whenever you add a note, make sure to link it to already existing notes.

 {% hint style="danger" %}
-"A note that is not connected to the network will be lost, will be forgotten by the Zettelkasten" **- Niklas Luhmann**
+"A note that is not connected to the network **will be lost**, will be forgotten by the Zettelkasten" _- Niklas Luhmann_
 {% endhint %}

 ### 4. Explain links between notes

-Whenever you are connecting two notes by a link, make sure to briefly explain why you are linking them.
+Whenever you are connecting two notes, make sure to briefly explain why you are linking them.

 {% hint style="success" %}
 This is key to ensure you know why you connected the notes in the first place - even it is years down the road.